mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 ### Scheduled Execution Parameters

-- The Execution Time Interval is saved in TDM as a **crontab** value.
+The Execution Time Interval is saved in TDM as a **crontab** value.
 Scheduling parameters can be populated by either:
  - Selecting the **Advanced** tab and populating the **crontab** value manually.
 Set a **Quartz crontab expression**.
-  - Selecting other tab and setting the scheduling parameters using the TDM Wizard.
+ - Selecting another tab and setting the scheduling parameters using the TDM Wizard.
 The following options are available:

  <table width="900pxl">
 <tbody>